splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 Optimize your test coverage by adding custom wait times to capture longer page loads and improve the accuracy of run results.
 Applications with long load times can cause a Browser test to fail.
 If you know that there are certain steps in a workflow that take longer than 10 seconds, add a custom wait time to your Browser test.

 * Wait times are available with Browser tests only.
-* The maximum cumulative wait time for each test is 200 seconds.
+* The maximum custom wait time for each test is 200 seconds.

 Follow these steps to configure custom wait times for your Browser tests: